 Benefits Of Using Cloudflare

-There is no denying that Cloudflare can be highly effective in protecting you from DDOS attacks and various other online threats, given its popularity and positive customer reviews.
+Given its popularity and positive customer reviews, Cloudflare can be highly effective in protecting you from DDOS attacks and various other online threats.
 Hence, we thought of mentioning a few of its benefits to help you understand why you should use it.

 1. Image Optimisation

-Over 60% of the content present on a web page is images.
-If you’re having trouble managing the images on your website, consider using Cloudflare Polish, as it can help reduce their sizes and enhance the loading speed.
+Over 60% of a web page’s content is images.
+If you’re having trouble managing your website’s images, consider using Cloudflare Polish, which can help reduce their sizes and enhance the loading speed.

 2. Free Of Cost